What is group A streptococcal (group A strep) disease?

-How are Group A Streptococcus bacteria spread?
+How are group A strep bacteria spread?

 How soon after exposure do symptoms appear?

-How is Group A Streptococcus infection diagnosed?
+How is group A strep infection diagnosed?

-Group A Strep infections are diagnosed by laboratory tests that confirm that the bacteria are present in specimens taken from the site of infection (e.g., throat, wound, blood).
+Group A strep infections are diagnosed by laboratory tests that confirm that the bacteria are present in specimens taken from the site of infection (e.g., throat, wound, blood).
 Rapid tests to identify strep throat also exist.

-2) Call your local health department.
-A directory of local health departments is located at http://www.vdh.virginia.gov/local-health-districts/.
+- Call your local health department.
+A directory of local health departments is located at the VDH Local Health Districts page.